tommygorham/portable-cpu-gpu/README.md

 diverse](https://github.com/tommygorham/modern-cpu-gpu-programming/wiki/Heterogenous-Architectures#top500-comparison-november-2011---november-2021),
 it may be useful to implement code in a more portable way such that it can achieve performance on theoretically any HPC platform, instead of specific APIs for each specific architecture (Nvidia/Cuda, AMD/HIP, Intel/SYCL)

-One way this is achieved by expressing the code that CAN be executed in parallel with [Kokkos parallel abstractions](https://kokkos.github.io/kokkos-core-wiki/API/core/ParallelDispatch.html).
+One way this is achieved is by expressing any code that can potentially be executed in parallel for speedup with [Kokkos parallel abstractions](https://kokkos.github.io/kokkos-core-wiki/API/core/ParallelDispatch.html).
 This way, parallel execution and memory access patterns can be configured at compile time, without the code having to change.